Menopause is a daunting, yet unavoidable, part of life for any woman.

 What is Manna Menopause Support?

-It is not a medicine or an HRT (hormone replacement therapy), but an all-natural plant-based dietary supplement that can help the body to manufacture estrogen to counteract the natural menopause cycle and its related symptoms.
+It is not a medicine or an HRT (hormone replacement therapy), but an all-natural plant-based dietary supplement that can help your body to manufacture estrogen to counteract the natural menopause cycle and its related symptoms.

 Manna Menopause Support treats menopause at its root cause, which in turn helps to manage all these symptoms.